-The Asher Space Research Institute at the Technion, in collaboration with the National Centre for Space and Science in the United Arab Emirates and ImageSat International, are developing a first-of-its-kind technological demonstrator to address the global climate crisis.
-As part of the demonstration, a satellite will be developed to control and reduce the amount of solar energy that reaches the earth from the sun, thereby reducing global warming by up to one and a half degrees per year.
+The Norman and Helen Asher Space Research Institute (ASRI) at the Technion, Israel Institute of Technology is developing a first-of-its-kind technological demonstrator to address the global climate crisis.
+As part of the demonstration, a micro-satellite will be developed to showcase a sustainable approach of managing solar energy that reaches the earth from the sun.
+Implementing such a large-scale initiative has the potential to contribute significantly to the reduction of global warming by up to one and a half degrees.